 - After 10 minutes, scrub the areas with the soft-bristled brush.

-- Rinse with hot water afterwards.
+- Rinse with hot water afterward.

 How to Clean Glass Shower Doors